-Definition: Indicate the location within the aorta where device #07 was inserted or
+Definition: Indicate the location within the aorta where device #07 was inserted or indicate that no additional devices were inserted.

 Intent/Clarification: In the device section you enter the zones the implant covers, both proximal and distal.
 Therefore, the information for implant method, outcome, model number, and UDI is being entered twice in the device section.